-For our second Rundown article, we’ll look at a category where four features attempt to defeat a Best Picture nominee.
+For our second Rundown article, we look at the films that received only one Oscar nomination overall.
 After the jump, you’ll find our winner and runner-up predictions for Best Foreign Language Film as well as general commentary about the race.
-Tomorrow, we’ll cover the two short film fiction categories.
+Tomorrow, we’ll cover two categories where feature length isn’t an option.

 Best Foreign Language Film

 - The Broken Circle Breakdown

 - The Great Beauty (WL R) [New] (PP O)

 - The Hunt (WL R) [New] (PP O)

 (color and symbol key at bottom of page)